 - Linkedin shared images.
 As with most other social networks, you can also share images on LinkedIn.
 The recommended image size is 520 x 320 pixels, though a moderator on a LinkedIn forum shared that the recommended image size is 552 x 368 pixels.
 Anything between these two is a safe bet.
 LinkedIn crops the sides of landscape (horizontal) images to fit the 368 pixel height and crops the bottom of the image exceeding the 552 pixel height if you upload a portrait (vertical) or square image.
 Note that you can still view the whole image when you click on it; only the image view is cropped.

 - LinkedIn shared links.
-When you share links to LinkedIn, a feature image also appears, much like in Facebook.
+When you share links to LinkedIn, a featured image also appears, much like in Facebook.
 This image appears as 520 x 272 pixels.

 LinkedIn Personal Page